Northern Alberta Institute of Technology (NAIT)

 Renovations to professional development institution | Fully integrated BIM

 Pitman Hall Food Facility

-Pitman Hall, located in the heart of downtown Toronto, is Ryerson University's second largest residence, with 14 floors and 565 rooms.
+Pitman Hall, located in the heart of downtown Toronto, is Toronto Metropolitan University's second largest residence, with 14 floors and 565 rooms.

 HH Angus provided electrical and mechanical consulting services for the renovation of the existing kitchen and dining facilities in Pitman Hall.
 The refurbishment was implemented in two phases, with the kitchen and seating area as Phase 1, and the Dining Hall expansion into Pitman Quad in Phase 2.